Centrica’s British Gas could lose 300-400 engineers in dispute

-LONDON (Reuters) - Centrica’s British Gas could lose around 300-400 engineers on Wednesday it said, as part of an ongoing dispute over pay and conditions that has also seen 43 days of strike action this year.
+Centrica’s (CNA.L) British Gas could lose around 300-400 engineers on Wednesday it said, as part of an ongoing dispute over pay and conditions that has also seen 43 days of strike action this year.

 Centrica has accelerated restructuring plans after the COVID-19 pandemic reduced demand and customer numbers have fallen.